The Egg Behind the Nog

 While the recipe for Organic Valley Eggnog is both traditional and irresistibly delicious (don't take our word for it, try it for yourself!), we owe its flavor and appeal, ultimately, to the top-notch ingredients used to make it.

-Add to delicious eggs our high-quality milk and cream from healthy, happy cows, plus carefully sourced fair trade nutmeg, sugar and vanilla, and we're not afraid to declare that we bring a darn delicious A-game when it comes to the organic eggnog circuit.
+Add to delicious eggs our high-quality milk and cream from healthy, happy cows, and we're not afraid to declare that we bring a darn delicious A-game when it comes to the organic eggnog circuit.

 Ready to mix a little more 'nog into your life?
 Beyond sipping on tall glasses of the stuff (which I highly recommend, rum or no), eggnog can add festive cheer to many recipes this season.
 Here are two of our favorites.
 Happy holidays!